 Clinical Research Ethics Committee

-The Basque Country has a Medicine Research Ethics Committee (CEIm) accredited by the AEMPS, which reviews clinical trials, observational studies and multi-centre research projects.
+The Basque Country has a medicine Research Ethics Committee (CEIm) accredited by the Basque Autonomous Community, which reviews clinical trials with medical devices, studies with health products, observational studies with medical devices and multi-centre research projects.
 The Biodonostia HRI also has the Gipuzkoa Healthcare Area REC, which provides its services to the entire province of Gipuzkoa, assessing single-centre research projects.

 Body responsible for animal welfare (Animal Experimentation Ethics Committee)